F. Scott Fitzgerald elaborately depicts corruption in the Jazz Age

 Her life lacks and meaning or purpose.
 She fails to ever help another person when it's at her expense.
 For example, she never takes the blame for running over Myrtle; she selfishly allows Gatsby to take the fall.
 Since she exemplifies the rest of the upper class, she "represents the hollow and superficial upper class in the Jazz Age" (Zhang).
 And since the color white is often associated with Daisy and the upper class, it strongly symbolizes selfishness.
 F. Scott Fitzgerald provided a cross section of America in The Great Gatsby.
 His use of symbolism effectively provides insight not only into his own experiences, but also those of the rest of America during the Jazz Age.
 Recurring colors such as yellow, green, and white strongly symbolize materialism, aspirations, and selfishness.

-I recommend you using my essay, ordered on research paper help, as a sample to make your own papers.
+I recommend you using my essay, ordered on help in writing a research paper, as a sample to make your own papers.